"Peace, commerce and honest friendship with all nations."

 Our first Secretary of State cited these basic objectives in 1801 during his inaugural address as the third President of the United States.
 Thomas Jefferson was guided by this vision as he pursued effective diplomacy in the American national interest.

-It would be 195 years later when two statesmen recognized the need to build a museum that would demonstrate to the American public the importance of American diplomacy to all Americans.
-Foreign Service Ambassador Stephen Low (1927 -- 2010) and Senator Charles “Mac” Mathias, R-MD (1922-2010) formed the Foreign Affairs Museum Council (FAMC), a nonprofit organization, to help build the first facility dedicated to American diplomacy in the United States and to raise funds from the private sector for the project.
-In 2013 the FAMC Board of Directors changed the name to Diplomacy Center Foundation.
+Two hundred years later two statesmen recognized the need to build a museum that would demonstrate to the American public the importance of American diplomacy throughout our history.
+Ambassador Stephen Low (1927 - 2010) and Senator Charles “Mac” Mathias, of Maryland (1922 - 2010) founded the Foreign Affairs Museum Council (FAMC), a nonprofit organization, to help build the first facility dedicated to American diplomacy by raising funds from the private sector for the project.
+In 2013 the FAMC Board of Directors changed its name to Diplomacy Center Foundation.

-In 1999, Ambassador Low and Senator Mathias met with Secretary Madeleine K. Albright about their vision for a museum and education center of American diplomacy.
-Secretary Albright recognized the need and decreed that the museum should be located at the Department of State.
-Assistant Secretary, now Under Secretary Patrick F. Kennedy identified 20,000 square feet of interior space for what would become the U. S. Diplomacy Center and began to appoint and hire staff, including Priscilla Rachun Linn, DPhil, Senior Curator.
+In 1999, Ambassador Low and Senator Mathias met with Secretary of State Madeleine K. Albright about their vision for a museum and education center of American diplomacy.
+Secretary Albright recognized the need and agreed that the museum should be located at the Department of State.
+Assistant Secretary, later Under Secretary, Patrick F. Kennedy identified 20,000 square feet of interior space that will become the United States Diplomacy Center (USDC).
+An office and staff was established that included Priscilla R. Linn, DPhil as Senior Curator.

-The U. S. Department of State, the Foreign Service of the United States and the Diplomacy Center Foundation are sincerely grateful to all of the many donors whose support made a significant benchmark possible.
-Together, we reached, on September 3, 2014, the milestone of groundbreaking for the U. S. Diplomacy Center with the participation of Secretaries Kerry, Kissinger, Baker, Albright, Powell and Clinton.
-Construction of the Pavilion is underway as we continue to seek the $18 million or so still needed to complete the U.S. Diplomacy Center.
+The United States Department of State, the Foreign Service of the United States and the Diplomacy Center Foundation are sincerely grateful to all the many donors whose support is making this significant institution possible.
+On September 3, 2014, the groundbreaking for the United States Diplomacy Center took place with the participation of Secretaries of State Kissinger, Baker, Albright, Powell, Clinton and Kerry.
+Construction of the Pavilion building is now complete and was celebrated with a special reception in January 2017.
+We continue to seek private sector funds to complete the new facility.